MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -DisableProgram

-Indicates whether to temporarily disable all advertisements that contain this program.
+Set this parameter to `$true` to temporarily disable all deployments that contain this program.
-If this option is selected, the program is removed from the list of available programs for users to run and it is run through assignment until re-enabled.

 ```yaml
 Type: Boolean